 While travelling for long periods, you’ll appreciate having a deep-freeze function that extends the life of your food.
 A compressor cooler can freeze down to –22°C.

 A thermoelectric refrigerator keeps items cool, rather than cools them itself.
 This makes it necessary to pre-cool items before setting off on your trip.
 It also makes it a less suitable option if you intend to rely on it for more than a day or two.

 Several models of Dometic cooler are suitable for taking to the beach or for use at picnics away from the vehicle.
 For this type of usage, we recommend a lightweight model of cooler which should, ideally, also feature a carry strap and/or sturdy handles for convenient transport.

-To maintain cooling performance, wherever you are, an absorption cooler’s ability to run on gas is a significant advantage.
-All types of portable cooler could rely on a battery for power away from the vehicle.
+To maintain cooling performance, wherever you are, all types of portable cooler could rely on a battery for power away from the vehicle.
 Alternatively, you could adopt the traditional and cheap solution of reusable ice packs.

 Finally, there are the non-powered, passive coolers which are specifically designed for cooling “off-grid” (see next).

 Is it possible to cool "passively" without the need for power?